-Once set up at the shelter at the beach, we enjoyed a morning tea, cake and fruit, and then had a little wander around the headland to see if we could see any of the tiny wallabies that lived on the island.
+Once set up at the shelter on the beach, we enjoyed a morning tea, cake and fruit, and then had a little wander around the headland to see if we could see any of the tiny wallabies that surprsingly lived on the island.

 After only a few minutes or searching we found a couple, they were unusually small and hiding under the shrubs trying to catch some shade from the harsh sun.

 It was fascinating to hear, these particular wallabies, had amazing ability to drink sea water and filter the salt from their bodies when they couldn’t find enough fresh water on the island.
 Wow!
 Natures amazing ability to adapt to any environment.